OpenSensing/ios-opensensing/README.md

 Notes on the probes:
 ================

 Probes are grouped into two categories "OnChange" and "Periodic."
 "OnChange" probes update only when the state of the device changes.
-"Periodic" probes update at defined intervals based on their ```kDeviceSampleFrequency``` double.
+"Periodic" probes update at defined intervals based on their ```frequency``` double, as specified in config.json.

 ###OnChange: